kimsjune/vrl-bioinformatics/hpc/commands.md

 head -n 100 ./sam/NTC_D1Aligned.out.sam
 ```

-### for `htseq-count`, we don't need to bother converting .sam to sorted .bam file, so we can go straight to _counting_.
+### for `htseq-count` and single-end libraries, we don't need to bother converting .sam to sorted .bam file, so we can go straight to _counting_.
 We (`htseq-count` program) are _counting_ how many reads align to exons of a given gene in our annotation file (.gtf)
 To use this program we need to install HTSeq, which is a python program.
 This is slightly different to `module load`.